Angelles/angelles.github.io/_pages/about.md

 I am also familiar with Markdown, XML, and HTML.
 I am familiar with basic CSS.

 You may also check out [my LinkedIn page](https://www.linkedin.com/in/angellescottleger) to learn more about me.
-My blog is under Latest Posts.
+My blog is under [Recent Posts](/).

 I enjoy reading books about negotiation and management; I believe continuous learning is important for continuous improvement.
 My educational background is in English.
 My academic areas of interest include American literature, rhetoric and composition, creative writing, and technical writing.